-Under the framework of the Exploration Strategy 2017-2020, Ecopetrol is aiming to incorporate at least 1 billion barrels of contingent resources in high reward projects, concentrated in (i) Offshore Colombia, (ii) re-evaluating opportunities onshore Colombia, and (iii) international areas such as the Gulf of Mexico, Brazil and other areas within the Americas.
+Under the framework of the Business Plan, Ecopetrol is aiming to incorporate contingent resources in high reward projects concentrated in: (i) near field exploratory activity, (ii) underexplored basins, such as Putumayo and Piedemonte, (iii) offshore Colombia, and (iv) international areas such as Brazil, the U.S. Gulf of Mexico and Mexico.